[Guide] Legal Separation in New Jersey

+If you are looking for NJ separation laws, you won’t find any.
 New Jersey is one of only six states without a formal separation process; in the eyes of the State of New Jersey, a couple is either married or divorced.
-This can prove to benefit many struggling couples, allowing them to amicably split without the need to petition a court.
+But executing a private NJ legal separation agreement can benefit many struggling couples, allowing them to amicably split without the need to petition a court.

 You probably have some questions about legal separation, and this post will answer many of the questions that you may have about separating from your spouse in New Jersey and help you to find the right option for you and your family.